jbloomlab/ZIKV_DMS_with_EvansLab/README.md

   - [./results/codoncounts/](results/codoncounts) contains files that give the counts of each codon mutation for each sample from the [barcoded subamplicon sequencing](https://jbloomlab.github.io/dms_tools2/bcsubamp.html).

   - [./results/prefs/](results/prefs) contains files that give the [amino-acid preferences](https://jbloomlab.github.io/dms_tools2/prefs.html) for each library.
+These include the preferences for each library, as well as the across-library un-scaled preferences ([./results/prefs/unscaled_prefs.csv](results/prefs/unscaled_prefs.csv)) and the re-scaled preferences ([./results/prefs/unscaled_prefs.csv](results/prefs/unscaled_prefs.csv)).
+For most purposes, this last file is the one you want.

+  - [./results/logoplots](results/logoplots) contains logo plots visualizing the amino-acid preferences.

 ## Input data
 The input data are in the [./data/](data) subdirectory.